 - Table Writing — A child writes the letters on a table, first looking at and then not looking at the flash card.

-These exercises combine many repetitions of the word (seeing, hearing, speaking, spelling, and writing it) with physical movements that focus the child’s attention and cement the word into the child’s long-term memory.
+These techniques work together to activate different parts of the brain.
+The exercises combine many repetitions of the word (seeing, hearing, speaking, spelling, and writing) with physical movements that focus the child’s attention and cement each word into the child’s long-term memory.